Transcripts and recordings

 - All Courts within the Brisbane QEII Courts of Law complex.

+Stage 3 commenced on 10 October 2022, implementing the new model across all remaining Queensland courts and tribunals, completing the staged transition process.
 To order a Transcript from a proceeding heard in one of the above locations, visit QTranscripts.

 For help with QTranscripts, contact the Recording and Transcription Services Team on 1800 842 122, available Monday to Friday 8.30am – 4.00pm (excluding Queensland public holidays) or visit the QTranscripts Support Library.